untitaker/blog/content/articles/unhosted-options.rst

 It seems to be mainly used in corporate environments, yet somehow it has crept into the FOSS-community.
 Which is why I came into contact with it.

-OwnCloud supports the WebDAV protocol, obviously for retrieving and uploading files.
-It also supports two variants of WebDAV:
+There are two variants of WebDAV:

 - CalDAV, a protocol for accessing calendars.
 Basically you send a special request to retrieve the *calendar root*, which is basically a WebDAV folder.